Roboy/roboy_dialog/README.md

 The dialog system's memory module uses Neo4j, a graph database which is stores relations between enttities observed by roboy (names, hobbies, locations etc.).
 Therefore, make sure to set the following environment variables to meaningful values:

-The dialog system's memory module uses Neo4j, a graph database which is stores relations between entities observed by roboy (names, hobbies, locations etc.).
-Therefore, make sure to set the following environment variables to meaningful values:

 ```bash